 South Arts understands that there are circumstances that may prohibit a registrants’ attendance at the Performing Arts Exchange.
-Cancellation and refund requests must be submitted in writing to PAE Program Director, Leland McKeithan at email@example.com by August 26.
-South Arts will issue a 50% refund up until this time.
+Up to 30 days prior to the conference, South Arts will issue a refund minus a $100 administrative fee.
+Badge cancellation and refund requests must be submitted in writing to PAE Program Director, Leland McKeithan at firstname.lastname@example.org.
+(For information on booth cancellations see Exhibitor Policies below.)

-Registrations (Presenter, Exhibitor, Supporter) are transferable and we encourage attendees to take advantage of this policy.
-In the event of a transfer, please let South Arts staff know as soon as possible.
-South Arts does not guarantee that printed materials will be updated if the request to transfer credentials is made within 4 weeks of the start date of the conference.
+Registrations (Presenter, Exhibitor, Supporter) are transferable and attendees are encouraged to take advantage of this policy.
+In the event of a transfer, please let South Arts staff know as soon as possible to allow time to for administrative changes.
+South Arts does not guarantee that printed materials (badges, attendee lists, etc.) will be updated if the request to transfer credentials is made within 4 weeks of the start date of the conference.

-South Arts believes the arts should be available to all individuals and communities.
-We are committed to ensuring Americans with Disabilities Act compliance for our physical offices and portfolio of services and activities.
+South Arts believes the arts should be available to all individuals and communities and is committed to ensuring Americans with Disabilities Act compliance for its physical offices and portfolio of services and activities.
 Organizations that receive funding from South Arts are required to provide accessibility for their constituents.
 All conference venues are compliant with ADA regulations.
 A South Arts Accessibility Coordinator is available at all times to discuss and accommodate your needs.
-Large print materials are available throughout the year by calling the South Arts office (404-874-7244).
-Any other requests for accommodations should be submitted two weeks in advance of the Conference.
+Large print materials are available throughout the year by calling the South Arts office (404-874-7244) or filling out a request during the registration process.
+Any other requests for accommodations should be submitted at least two weeks in advance of the conference.
 For further assistance while at the conference, please see a South Arts associate at Registration.

 South Arts is not responsible for property that is lost, stolen, or damaged in the Marketplace or at any time during the Performing Arts Exchange.
-However, South Arts takes such instances of loss very seriously and will investigate such reports to the best of its ability.
-South Arts will direct anyone who reports a lost or stolen item to the proper authorities.
+However, South Arts takes such instances of loss very seriously and will investigate such reports to the best of its ability and direct anyone who reports a lost or stolen item to the proper authorities.
 South Arts provides security in the Marketplace but encourages exhibitors to be responsible for their property and secure valuable items at the close of each Marketplace day.

 No children under the age of 18 will be allowed to attend any conference event.
 South Arts cannot review content material for age appropriateness nor guarantee the safety of children at the conference venue.